Diethylphosphite

-Diethylphosphite is the organophosphorus compound with the formula (C2H5O)2P(O)H. It is a popular reagent for generating other organophosphorus compounds, exploiting the high reactivity of the P-H bond.
-Diethylphosphite is a colorless liquid.
+Diethyl phosphite is the organophosphorus compound with the formula (C2H5O)2P(O)H. It is a popular reagent for generating other organophosphorus compounds, exploiting the high reactivity of the P-H bond.
+Diethyl phosphite is a colorless liquid.
 The molecule is tetrahedral.

 Synthesis and properties

 The compound was probably prepared in the 1850s by combining phosphorus trichloride and ethanol, but intentional preparations came later.
 It arises as follows: